wwwpy-labs/wwwpy/docs/introduction.md

 This structure creates a clear separation of responsibilities, ensuring you can easily distinguish code that should run in the browser from code meant only for the server, while maintaining a flexible shared layer in the **common** folder.

-Here’s a draft for the "Quickstart in Dev Mode" section:

 ## Quickstart in Dev Mode

 When running **`wwwpy dev`** in an *empty* directory, the browser will display a **quickstart selector**.
 This selector allows you to choose from various starter templates to kick off your project, giving you a functional foundation to build upon.

 Each template is pre-configured to demonstrate core features, offering a practical way to explore how things are structured and implemented in **wwwpy**.
 Selecting a template not only helps you get started quickly but also allows you to examine the source code directly in your IDE to understand how specific components and functionality are set up.
 This makes it easy to dive deeper, modify, and extend the initial setup as needed, all while learning from established patterns and best practices.

+> **Note:** The folder must be truly *empty* for the **quickstart selector** to appear.
+Some IDEs automatically add starter files when opening a blank project, which can interfere with this feature.
+If you don’t see the quickstart selector, check your folder and remove any auto-generated files before running **`wwwpy dev`** again.

 ## Navigating Code with Console Logs

-When using **wwwpy** in development mode, the tool generates console logs designed to streamline navigation within your IDE, enabling you to jump directly to relevant lines in your code.
-This feature allows for rapid location and editing of source files as you work.
-Here’s how it works:
+### Streamlined Debugging with Interactive Logs

+**wwwpy**'s interactive logs simplify debugging by enabling quick navigation within your IDE:

-- **Clickable Logs:** wwwpy logs file paths and line numbers associated with specific actions or errors in your code.
-These entries are clickable in many IDE shells, allowing you to open the exact line in your source code with a single click.
+- **Clickable Logs:** Click log entries in the IDE shell to jump directly to the relevant code line.

-- **Event Handler Tracking:** For instance, when you create a new button with an event handler, wwwpy logs the file and line number where the handler is defined.
-Clicking the log entry in the console will instantly shift your IDE’s focus to that line, eliminating the need to search manually.

-- **Error Navigation:** Similarly, if an error occurs, wwwpy logs details like the file, function, and line number of the exception.
-Clicking on this log entry takes you directly to the problematic code, enabling quicker troubleshooting.

-This interactive logging approach significantly speeds up debugging and development, making it easy to track and edit your code as your app evolves.
-Here's the updated section with the additional detail:
+- **Event Handler Tracking:** Instantly locate new event handlers by clicking the logged file and line number.
+- **Error Navigation:** Jump to errors directly by clicking on the log entry, expediting troubleshooting.

 ### Forwarded Browser Logs